 As you take on new adventures and seek out new spots to explore and share your experience, you’ll be exposed to more people, and some of those folks might be just who you need to meet.
 Maybe you’ll find a rock climbing partner, or meet the lady who lives three doors down.
 Maybe you’ll get to know some other stay at home dads or come across someone who wants to try kiteboarding just as much as you do.
 You will build your network of people who value what you value, even as your own values evolve as you move through life.

 As you rewild, you’ll find opportunities to find joy in your own company.
 You’ll go for long walks with nothing but the salty breeze and the waves for companionship.
 You’ll discover that you like the silence that descends when you know the phone isn’t going to buzz and there are no electronic distractions pulling your attention in five different directions.
 You’ll remember what it’s like to sit with your thoughts and be content.
 You’ll feel connected to the Earth and come home to yourself in the process.

-Join our 30 Day Program!
+Join our 30 Day Challenge!
 Veteran nature enthusiast or new, you are invited into the experience of figuring out what it means to rewild your life.
 It’s worth saying again: Happiness is being outside!